Skip to content

 Holistic financial health score.

-Calculate financial wellbeing score from emergency fund months, DTI, savings rate, and net worth progress.
-Enter debt-to-income and see the result instantly.
+Calculate a financial wellbeing score from emergency fund months, debt-to-income ratio, savings rate, and net worth progress.

 What this tool does